Earth Songs

-Earth Songs is the 22nd studio album by American singer-songwriter John Denver released in June 1990.
+Earth Songs is the twenty-first studio album by American singer-songwriter John Denver released in June 1990.

 At the time of its release, it was only available by mail order and at John Denver's concerts.
 With the exception of tracks 7, 8, and 14 which are new songs; every other track on the album are new versions recorded specifically for this album.
 Each of those tracks are indicated with the name and year of the album on which they were first released.
 Tracks 7 and 8 were also released later in the year on The Flower That Shattered the Stone.

 Track listing

-All tracks were composed by John Denver unless indicated.
+All songs were written by John Denver, unless stated otherwise.